pfeghali/pymmWave/pymmWave_pkg/docs/index.rst

 This library was designed to work with the commercial off-the-shelf (COTS) TI IWR6843AOPEVM.
 While TI does provide a web interface to this product, there were no straightforward Python implementations available.

 The goal of this library is such that if you purchase this EVM, within minutes of unboxing, it should be hackable in Python.

+It should be noted that this package requires python >3.9.
+This is solely due to type hinting.
+It should be simple to clone the github, and modify the package to support `typing` classes.
+We expect this can be accomplished with Python >3.7.

 Install
 ========